geetarista/jquery.mapfu/README.md

 ## Examples

-[http://github.com/geetarista/jquery.mapit/tarball/master](Download the project), then open examples.html in your browser to see a few examples.
+[Download the project](http://github.com/geetarista/jquery.mapit/tarball/master), then open examples.html in your browser to see a few examples.

 ## Options